General Child Neurology

 I | Neonatal period (full-term) |

-• Type 1.
-Gradual and persistent prolongation of the wave forms of 1 ms or more.
+Type 1.
+Gradual and persistent prolongation of waveforms of 1 ms or more.
 This type of abnormality may or may not be followed by a return to the baseline values.
-Postoperative type 1 brainstem auditory-evoked potential abnormalities are not accompanied by clinically significant hearing deficits, but careful audiological testing may reveal some minor hearing loss. | |
+Postoperative type 1 brainstem auditory-evoked potential abnormalities are not accompanied by clinically significant hearing deficits, but careful audiological testing may reveal some minor hearing loss.

-• Type 2.
+Type 2.
 Sudden loss of wave I through wave V ipsilaterally to the side of the surgery without return to the baseline.
 Hearing impairment is often observed postoperatively on the same side of the surgery when type 2 changes are seen during surgery.
-When this happens, there is a good chance that blood supply of the ear, especially the cochlea, will be compromised. | |
+When this happens, there is a good chance that blood supply of the ear, especially the cochlea, will be compromised.

-• Type 3.
-When the contralateral brainstem auditory-evoked potential wave forms become abnormal during posterior fossa surgery, the prognosis is poor.
+Type 3.
+When the contralateral brainstem auditory-evoked potential waveforms become abnormal during posterior fossa surgery, the prognosis is poor.
 Type 3 changes are often associated with other signs of brainstem dysfunction.
-When this pattern is not accompanied by return to the baseline, it has been correlated with poor outcome, such as death or postoperative survival with severe neurologic deficit, including hearing impairment. |
+When this pattern is not accompanied by return to the baseline, it has been correlated with poor outcome, such as death or postoperative survival with severe neurologic deficit, including hearing impairment.

-Cranial Nerve | Muscle(s) or Type of Monitoring |
+Cranial nerve | Muscle(s) or type of monitoring |

 I | Usually not monitored |

 II | Usually not monitored.
 VEP used but often not reliable during surgery.
-Use high intensity flashes, green LED-contact lenses |
+Use high-intensity flashes, green LED contact lenses |

 III-IV-VI | EMG - extraocular muscles |